 In the case of Georgetown-approved applications, including those approved through the Independent Petition process, all grades (including grades for courses for which no credit is granted by Georgetown) will be recorded on the Georgetown academic transcript as reported to Georgetown by the overseas program.

-In the case of students studying on non-Georgetown programs during the summer, students’ applications are not evaluated or endorsed by OGE, but students should consult their advisors and curricular deans if they wish to receive credit.
-Students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for non-GU summer coursework taken overseas.
+Students should consult the Office of Global Education's website for a list of GU-approved summer programs.
+In the case of students studying on unapproved programs during the summer, students’ applications are not evaluated by OGE or endorsed by Georgetown.
+Students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for summer coursework taken overseas.

 In most cases, grades earned overseas will not be computed in the cumulative Quality Point Index (QPI).
 Exceptions are grades earned on Georgetown’s Living and Learning Programs, including on Georgetown-administered summer programs abroad, and for coursework taken at SFS-Qatar; these are included in the QPI.